markuryy/R-Pilot/DEPLOYMENT.md

    docker compose up --build
    ```

-4. Access the application at http://localhost:3000 (or with your token: http://localhost:3000?token=your_chosen_token_here)
+4. Access the application using the authentication link shown in the backend container logs.
+   - The link includes a token that's valid for your session
+   - You can share this link with others to give them access
+   - The token persists in browsers for future sessions

 ## Deploying with Cloudflare Tunnel (Recommended for Sharing)